TimKDJ/jasp-desktop/syntax-revised.md

 - `jaspTools`: A package that aids an R analysis developer with the creation of their JASP R analysis.
 It exports functions related to the creation of an JASP-R package skeleton, the handling of translations, creation of a wrapper, etc.

 #### Analysis Environment
-The `jaspAnalysis` package needs to
+To ensure analyses can be run from R, the `jaspAnalysis` package needs to
--    jaspResults needs to be kept within package
--   automatically inserted functions should be inserted from JASP
+- Provide drop-in replacements for the cpp functions defined in `jasprcpp.cpp` (e.g., `encodeColNamesStrict`).
+- Make column encoding available to ensure that when an analysis works in JASP it will also work in R.
+- Make the `jaspResults` object assignable to a variable, in this way users can run multiple analyses.

 #### Result Structure
--    Results structure should not be so nested

-#### Plots
+The output an RStudio gets from an analysis must be a sensible data structure:
+- The excessive nesting must be reduced to top level elements.
+- Names must be short and to the point, instead of the long concatenations.
--    Plots go to plotviewer
+- Plots should go directly to the plotviewer.

-#### Tables
+- Tables need to be a common format like a regular data.frames or the like that allows users to easily use them for further analysis (there might be some trouble with casesAcrossColumns and column folding).
--    Tables need to be prettier ASCII (there is some package that adds a footnote)
+- There needs to be a good ASCII print of jaspHtml and jaspTables that closely mimics the output in JASP (there is some package that can do this too -- it also adds footnotes).

--    Tables need more normal names
+#### Analysis Info
+The user will need access to the help provided in JASP:
+- `?jasp::banova` should return a common help index page of the input arguments (TODO see generating a wrapper).
+- `info(jasp::banova(...args...))` could be used to return an enriched ASCII representation of the analysis.
+Each output element will have info added next to it; these info elements can be extracted from the `$addInfo`'s used in the analysis.

 Problems:
 -    Can analyses have multiple formulas?